National Media Council (United Arab Emirates)

-The National Media Council (المجلس الوطني للإعلام) (NMC) is a federal institution of the United Arab Emirates (U.A.E.) that was established by virtue of Federal Law No. 1 of 2006.
+The National Media Council (المجلس الوطني للإعلام; NMC) is a federal institution of the United Arab Emirates (UAE) that was established by virtue of Federal Law No. 1 of 2006.
 The institution regulates media in the UAE, which includes restricting and punishing domestic and foreign media outlets for content that the government considers objectionable.

 UAE Media Laws and Regulations

 The UAE has several laws and resolutions that organize the media field, and the council undertakes a vital role in their implementation.
-The UAE has six main laws and resolutions: AUE Copyright Law 7 of 2002, Cabinet decision No. 4 of 2006 on the system the National Media Council, Cabinet decision No. 14 of 2006 on the system the National Media Council, Council of Ministers Resolution No. (70/13) for the year 2007 meeting No. 4 to regulate the exercise of some of the free media licenses and President of the Council Decision No. 35 for the year 2012 on the criteria content and advertising media.
+The UAE has six main laws and resolutions: UAE Copyright Law 7 of 2002, Cabinet decision No. 4 of 2006 on the system the National Media Council, Cabinet decision No. 14 of 2006 on the system the National Media Council, Council of Ministers Resolution No. (70/13) for the year 2007 meeting No. 4 to regulate the exercise of some of the free media licenses, and President of the Council Decision No. 35 for the year 2012 on the criteria content and advertising media.